Linux4Hope/SperoFrontend/Readme.md

 2. Clone this repo.

-3. In the root of the project folder, run `npm install`.
+3. In the root of the project folder, run `cd l4h-app` and then `npm install`.

 4. Run `ng serve` for live preview in the `l4h-app` directory.
 You can then browse the site after opening your browser to the url that the server has informed you.
 If you have the app in a container or through a proxy, run `ng serve --host 0.0.0.0 --disable-host-check`